VinayPinnapureddy/Machine-Learning-Classification/README.md

 # Machine-Learning-Classification

-This repository maintains variety of Machine Learning Calssification Algorithms.
+This repository maintains variety of Machine Learning Classification Algorithms.

 With this project we able to know which Classification algorithm suits whcih type of problems.